AdaCore/libadalang/user_manual/ada_api_tutorial.rst

    Unit.Root.Traverse (Process_Node'Access);

-If there were fatal parsing, or if the file cannot be read, the unit root will be null, but the unit will have diagnostics: see the ``Libadalang.Analysis.Has_Diagnostics``, ``Diagnostics`` and ``Format_GNU_Diagnostic`` unit primitives to check the presence of diagnostics, get their list, and format them into user-friendly error messages.
+If there are fatal parsing errors, or if the file cannot be read, the unit root will be null, but the unit will have diagnostics: see the ``Libadalang.Analysis.Has_Diagnostics``, ``Diagnostics`` and ``Format_GNU_Diagnostic`` unit primitives to check the presence of diagnostics, get their list, and format them into user-friendly error messages.